SwedbankPay/developer.swedbankpay.com/payment-menu/payment-order.md

       title: Other Features
 ---

-{% include jumbotron.html body="**Payment Menu** begins where **Checkin** left
-off, letting the payer complete their purchase." %}
+{% include jumbotron.html body="**Payment Order** lets the payer complete their purchase." %}

 ## Step 1: Create Payment Order

-Once consumer has been identified, the next step is to initiate the payment using `consumerProfileRef` retrieved in the previous step.

-We start by performing a `POST` request towards the `paymentorder` resource with the payer information (such as `consumerProfileRef`) we obtained in the checkin process described above.
+We start by performing a `POST` request towards the `paymentorder` resource with the payer information, such as `consumerProfileRef`.
 Remember to read up on our [URL resource][urls].

 {% include alert-risk-indicator.md %}